davetron5000/wtf-is-a-webpack/markdown/intro.md

 ## What Problem Does Webpack Solve?

-Webpack exists to give us a feature of JavaScript that exists in every other language by default - modularization.
+Webpack exists to give us a feature of JavaScript that exists in most other languages by default - modularization.

 As programmers, we want to put code in different files for the purposes of organization.
 Said another way, we don't want all our JavaScript in one file.
 We may also wish to use third-party JavaScript libraries to help us.